ChenLiu-1996/GAN-evaluator/README.md

 cd src
 python train_dcgan_svhn.py --config ../config/dcgan_svhn.yaml
 ```
-- **To integrate our evaluator into your existing project, you can simply copy [`src/utils/gan_evaluator.py`](https://github.com/ChenLiu-1996/GAN-IS-FID-evaluator/blob/main/src/utils/gan_evaluator.py) to an appropriate folder in your project, and import `GAN_Evaluator` to whichever file it is needed.**
+- To integrate our evaluator into your existing project, you can simply copy [`src/utils/gan_evaluator.py`](https://github.com/ChenLiu-1996/GAN-IS-FID-evaluator/blob/main/src/utils/gan_evaluator.py) to an appropriate folder in your project, and import `GAN_Evaluator` to wherever you find necessary.

 - We will add our citation bibtex, and we would appreciate if you reference our work in case this repository helps you in your research.